Omni-R1: Towards the Unified Generative Paradigm for Multimodal Reasoning: Experiment

 \subsection{Main Results}

 We presented and discussed results on Omni-Bench and general multimodal benchmarks separately.

-\paragraph{Analysis on Omni-Bench.} Table~\ref{tab:omni_bench} shows that Omni-R1 and Omni-R1-Zero outperform the baselines across all four Uni-Task slices.
-The gains are most pronounced on the Vision-Op.\ slice, reflecting a clear improvement in tasks that require complex visual operations.
-Within Omni-R1, the Omni-R1-L is particularly strong on the Structured slice and can outperform the corresponding Omni-R1-Zero variants.
-This indicates the effectiveness of trace supervision in eliciting effective generation.
-Omni-R1-Zero yields stronger overall gains than Omni-R1 and scales with the RL budget, indicating that PeRPO can successfully induce generative multimodal reasoning.
+\paragraph{Analysis on Omni-Bench.} Table~\ref{tab:omni_bench} shows that Omni-R1 and Omni-R1-Zero perform competitively across the four Uni-Task slices, with consistent improvements over the corresponding base models.
+Notably, Omni-R1-M (Bagel) achieves the strongest average performance, showing that our framework is competitive with text-only and tool-based reasoning baselines.
+Meanwhile, Omni-R1-Zero-T/S/M (Anole) consistently outperform the base model across different RL budgets, indicating that PeRPO can successfully induce generative multimodal reasoning.

-\paragraph{Analysis on general benchmarks.} Table~\ref{tab:general_bench} shows that both Omni-R1 and Omni-R1-Zero outperform the baselines on standard multimodal benchmarks, indicating the more general reasoning capability beyond Omni-Bench.
-On perception-oriented evaluations (MME-P, V$^\ast$, MMVP, and BLINK), Omni-R1 variants are generally stronger, reflecting improved fine-grained visual perception with multiple reasoning skills.
-By contrast, Omni-R1-Zero is more competitive on reasoning-oriented MME-R and also performs strongly on the comprehensive MM-Vet.
-It remains stronger on POPE, suggesting better evidence consistency and reduced hallucination.
+\paragraph{Analysis on general benchmarks.} Table~\ref{tab:general_bench} shows that, on the Anole~\citep{chern2024anole} backbone, both Omni-R1 and Omni-R1-Zero outperform the baselines on standard multimodal benchmarks, indicating stronger general reasoning capability beyond Omni-Bench.
+On perception-oriented evaluations, including MME-P~\citep{fu2023mme}, MMVP~\citep{tong2024mmvp}, and BLINK~\citep{fu2024blink}, Omni-R1 variants are generally stronger, reflecting improved visual perception with multiple reasoning skills.
+By contrast, Omni-R1-Zero is more competitive on the reasoning-oriented MME-R~\citep{fu2023mme} and also performs strongly on the comprehensive MM-Vet~\citep{yu2024mmvet}.
+It also remains stronger on POPE~\citep{li2023pope}, suggesting better evidence consistency and reduced hallucination.